 The Still Hunt

-Abigail Scott Duniway, an Oregon pioneer wife and mother, is thrown into an epic journey of making a living in a man’s world when a near-fatal accident incapacitates her husband.
-Through the harshness of facing public life as a woman and observing the dangerous injustices suffered by the other pioneer wives in her community, she is thrown headlong into the movement for women’s suffrage.
+Abigail Scott Duniway, a young pioneer wife and mother, is forced to make a living in a man’s world when a near-fatal accident incapacitates her husband.
+Through the harshness of facing public life as a woman in the West and observing the dangerous injustices suffered by the other pioneer wives in her community, she is thrown headlong into the movement for women’s suffrage.
 But as the hardest working suffragette in Oregon, she is ultimately forced to go rogue on her own cause when the Women’s Christian Temperance Union threatens to use Suffrage to vote in Prohibition.

 This is the first play in the Pacific Northwest Women trilogy.
 In development, script available.

 Mary Gysin Leonard, a desperate Swiss immigrant to the Oregon Territory, is accused of murdering her husband when she fights back against his cruel treatment.
-The campaign to prove her innocence and fight for the rights of other women takes her squarely into the brutal world of the frontier West when she decides to learn the US laws and become a lawyer herself, making her the first female lawyer in Oregon.
+The campaign to prove her innocence and fight for the rights of other women takes her squarely into the brutal world of the frontier West when she decides to learn the US laws and become a lawyer herself, making her the first female member of the Oregon bar before women even have the right to vote.
+But things being what they are in established power structures, she ultimately comes up against the limit to what society will bear.

 This is the second play in the Pacific Northwest Women trilogy.
 In development, script available.